vitiral/wake/DESIGN.md

   it's full name and hash.
 - **pkgPath** (`"{storePkgPath}/{pkgVer}"`): a usable path to the package accessible on the "local" filesystem of the process.
+- **pkgLocal**: a request to the store to use a local package.
+Includes the requesting package and the path.

 **Module Identifiers**: unlike packages, modules can only be specified by their exact version _and hash_.
 Note that the hash can change as the module's dependencies